-5 A total of thirty homes in the Albany distribution system were tested for lead and copper at the customer's tap in August 2020.
+5 A total of thirty homes in the Albany distribution system were tested for lead and copper at the customer's tap in August 2023.
 None of the homes exceeded the action level for lead or copper.
 All home owners were notified of their test results.
 Lead and copper standards are met if at least 90 percent of the samples have lead levels less than or equal to 15 ppb and copper levels less than or equal to 1.3 ppm.
-The 90th percentile was 1.4 ppb for lead and 0.017 ppm for copper in the Albany distribution system.
+The 90th percentile was non-detect for lead and non-detect for copper in the Albany distribution system.
 The 90th percentile is reported to the Oregon Health Authority.
-The next sample set will be collected in summer 2023.
+The next sample set will be collected in summer 2026.

-6 Ten homes in the Millersburg distribution system were tested for lead and copper at the customer's tap in August 2020.
+6 Ten homes in the Millersburg distribution system were tested for lead and copper at the customer's tap in August 2023.
 None of the homes exceeded the action level for lead or copper.
 All home owners were notified of their test results.
 Lead and copper standards are met if at least 90 percent of the samples have lead levels less than or equal to 15 ppb and copper levels less than or equal to 1.3 ppm.
-The 90th percentile was 1.1 ppb for lead and 0.025 ppm for copper in the Millersburg distribution system.
+The 90th percentile was non-detect for lead and non-detect for copper in the Millersburg distribution system.
 The 90th percentile is reported to the Oregon Health Authority.
-The next sample set will be collected in summer 2023.
+The next sample set will be collected in summer 2026.